sikenman/MemoryGame/README.md

 - Implemented (Immediately Invoked Function Expressions).
 - Context menu on the right click is disabled (via JavaScript).
 - Make use of nullish coalescing operator or double question mark (??).
+- Make use of (match) function to distinguish between emoji and pictures.

 ## CSS features used
 - CSS variables were used.